Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs

-\subsection{Contributions}
+\paragraph{Contributions}

-This paper presents a complete study of PAC RL in episodic deterministic MDPs with time-inhomogeneous transitions.
-We provide different contributions on two main aspects: lower bounds and algorithms.
-From the lower bound perspective, we derive several results to characterize the complexity of PAC RL:

-\begin{itemize} \item An \emph{instance-dependent lower bound} on the sample complexity of any PAC algorithm.
-We show that the number of visits $n_h^\tau(s,a)$ to any state-action-stage $(s,a,h)$ at the stopping time $\tau$ satisfies
+This paper presents a complete study of PAC RL in tabular \emph{deterministic} episodic MDPs with time-inhomogeneous transitions, a sub-class of stochastic MDPs where state transitions are deterministic and the agent observes stochastic rewards from unknown distributions.
+Our first contribution is an \emph{instance-dependent lower bound} on the sample complexity of any PAC algorithm.
+We show that the number of visits $n_h^\tau(s,a)$ to any state-action-stage triplet $(s,a,h)$ at the stopping time $\tau$ satisfies

 where $\overline{\Delta}_h(s,a) := V_1^\star - \max_{\pi\in\Pi_{s,a,h}}V_1^\pi$, with $V_1^\pi$ the expected return of policy $\pi$, $V_1^\star$ the optimal expected return, and $\Pi_{s,a,h}$ the set of all deterministic policies that visit $(s,a)$ at stage $h$.
-We call these quantities the \emph{deterministic return gaps} due to their closeness with the \emph{return gaps} introduced by \cite{dann21ReturnGap} for general MDPs.
-In deterministic MDPs, the deterministic return gaps are actually $H$ times larger than the return gaps and they are never smaller than the more common value gaps.
+We call these quantities the \emph{deterministic return gaps} due to their closeness with the \emph{return gaps} introduced in \cite{dann21ReturnGap} for general MDPs.
+In deterministic MDPs, the deterministic return gaps are actually $H$ times larger than the return gaps and they are never smaller than value gaps.
 Our lower bound on the sample complexity $\tau$ is then the value of a \emph{minimum flow} with local lower bounds \eqref{eq:local-lb-sketch}, i.e., roughly the minimum number of policies that must be played to ensure \eqref{eq:local-lb-sketch} for all $(s,a,h)$.